OUR INCLUSIVE TEAM

 Sammie Ardito Rivera is the Operations and Project Director.
 As head of operations she ensures the organization runs smoothly internally.
 As a Project Director she ensures the project teams effectively deliver the model of Intentional Social Interaction to the communities we are tasked to serve.

 Sammie Ardito Rivera is a member of the Leech Lake Band of Ojibwe with paternal ties to White Earth.
 Born and raised in Minneapolis, Sammie spent most of her young adult life learning from diverse communities across the United States while working on issues of economic justice, indigenous rights, environmental justice, education, and climate.

 Elexis Trinity Williams Gray

 Marnita’s Table is committed to hiring personnel that reflect the diverse communities we serve.
-The majority of our staff of 10 are people of color, including all members of the senior leadership team.
-Over half of our team, including all members of the senior leadership team, are women or gender non-binary and about half of our staff also identify as LGBT+.
-Additionally, most of our team members are proud Minnesota natives, born and/or raised in the state.
+The majority of our 11 staff members are people of color, including all members of the senior leadership team.
+Over half of our team, including all members of the senior leadership team, are women or gender non-binary and about half of our staff also identify as LGBTQ+.
+Additionally, most of our team members are proud Minnesota locals, born and/or raised in the state.

 Marnita's Table is a 501(c)3.
-Our thirteen-year old organization seeks to close gaps across difference through making Intentional Social Interaction the new pattern for society where people of color, the disenfranchised, the poor, the unheard, the fragile, the LGBTQ+ and anyone who is normally left out of community decision making are automatically included and valued at the policy-making and resource-sharing table.
+Our 18-year old organization seeks to close gaps across difference through making Intentional Social Interaction (“IZI") / Digital Intentional Social Interaction (“dIZI”) the new pattern for society where Indigenous; Black and brown people; the disenfranchised; the poor; the LGBTQ+; those from historically and currently pushed to the margins communities; the traditionally unheard and excluded are actively and intentionally included and valued at the policy-making and resource-sharing table.